-Below we’ll expound upon the details of TCM, its benefits, and put you on a path to starting your very own TCM program.
+Through our intuitive software, we’ve helped many clinicians deliver better quality care to their patients, including through the implementation of TCM.
+Below, we’ll expound upon the details of TCM and its benefits, and we'll put you on a path to starting your very own TCM program.

 As discussed above, we know that TCM involves services provided to a moderate-to-high complexity patient within 30 days of discharge.
-But what are those services?
-Let’s take a look.

 There are three components of TCM that must be furnished.

-CMS rules require an interactive contact to be made with the beneficiary and/or caregiver, as appropriate, within 2 business days after the beneficiary’s discharge.
+Medicare requires interactive contact to be made with the beneficiary and/or caregiver, as appropriate, within 2 business days after the beneficiary’s discharge.

 The provider or clinical staff can make contact with the patient, provided they have the capacity for timely interactive communication in addressing patient status and needs.

 Medicare indicates that attempts to communicate should continue after the first two attempts in the required 2 business days until they are successful.